-#3 Updated by Anonymous about 10 years ago
+#3 Updated by Anonymous over 10 years ago

 Thanks Pierre, the new regex worked.
 I did have to delete the repository from the project and re-add it to get it to re-associate the revisions, so perhaps a 're-sync revisions' on the repository settings tab would be good (this would also work then if commit comments get altered which they can with subversion).
 I'll post a separate ticket about this.

-#10 Updated by Anonymous about 10 years ago
+#10 Updated by Anonymous over 10 years ago